isidore/MobProgrammingBook/manuscript/070_Working in your first mob.md

 Now you have an example that you can turn into code.

 These examples should be drawn on a whiteboard and they will help everybody in the team be on the same page.
-The really important part here is that everyone is on the same page, working towards the same goal.
+Being on the same page means that everyone is working towards the same goal.

 ## Consume first